juga999/easy-com-display/README.md

 ### LibreOffice and Universal Office Converter (unoconv)
 Those two applications are required to import presentations made with Microsoft Powerpoint or LibreOffice Impress.
-For the RaspberryPi, the official Raspbian distribution already ships with LibreOffice.
+For the Raspberry Pi, the official Raspbian distribution already ships with LibreOffice.

 EasyComDisplay 'talks' to LibreOffice through the unoconv (http://dag.wiee.rs/home-made/unoconv/) application.
-To install unoconv on the RaspberryPi:
+To install unoconv on the Raspberry Pi:
 ```
 sudo apt-get install unoconv
 ```